 This will cut off everything in the email from the generated line in every email.
 An example of the Waterline Text is included below:

-2.4 Emailing Directly from Support Tickets
+5.0 Emailing Directly from Support Tickets

 Additional recipients can be added by clicking on the + icon on the right.
 You can also type email addresses directly into the address field.
 The editor supports formatted (HTML) email including fonts, colour, tables and hyperlinks.

 The Files button is used to attach documents or files to the email, or to insert images inline into the email text.

 An explanation of the To and From field (where they are derived from) follows.

 To: This is populated based on the Client and Contact Person associated with the Support Ticket.

 From: This is populated based on the User assigned to the Ticket.
+But is customizable.

 Note: To set a default From address to be used regardless of User assigned to the Ticket, edit the Response Email Address for your Parent Client under Settings > Email Integration.

-2.5 Customising Naverisk Email Alerts
+6.0 Customizing Naverisk Email Alerts

 Onsite systems: Have the option of editing/replacing the Email Templates in the Naverisk Server location in directory C:\Program Files (x86)\Naverisk\SiteController\EmailTemplates

 Below is the IncidentNew.template as an example for configuration:

 The first line is used as the Subject of the email, the rest is shown on the Body of the email.

 You can arrange the Template in an order and format of your choice, you can also remove/add lines to the Template to include/exclude information.

 You can change the Template anytime without restarting any Naverisk Services.

-2.5.1 Template Customization
+6.1 Template Customization

 The following are the relevant Fields that can be included in the Template: Incidents Template